Joining an IFC Fraternity

 Completion of registration (online form), payment of $30 registration fee, and completed grade and conduct form found on the Anchor Link registration form.

 Upperclassmen and Transfer Students

 Upperclassmen/Transfer Students who are interested in joining during the Fall 2019 semester should plan to meet as many chapter presidents and representatives throughout the fall semester as they can.

 Interfraternity Council recruitment events for Upperclassmen and Transfer Students:

-Interfraternity Council recruitment events for First Year Students:
+Interfraternity Council recruitment events for First-Year Students:

 New Member Education Information

 Since 1973, Vanderbilt has had a deferred joining system.
 Under this system, students have the entire fall semester to adjust to college academics and living in a residence hall.
-There is also the opportunity to observe the Greek community.
+There is also the opportunity to observe the fraternity and sorority community.
 The advantage to deferred joining is that students can make a more informed decision about whether to join a fraternity and which organizations suit them best.
 Each group has its own character, but all have similar programs and activities.
 They all encourage academic achievement, community service, social activities, leadership development, and strong friendships.